fibercrypto/skycoin-wiki/cipher.md

 - if the private key works, you claim the coins by moving the coins into your wallet
 - if no one claims the coins after a certain period, the person may spend the coins in the shared address, back into their wallet

+In the long-term, dark wallet addresses will not be necessary.
+Communication addresses over Skywire, will give an off-blockchain channel for communicating new addresses and receipts for each transaction.

 ## Sending an Encrypted Message to Someone

 To send an encrypted message